Ronald J. Tabak

 Pro Bono and General Litigation Matters

 Ronald J. Tabak is experienced in death penalty and civil rights litigation.
 For example, he successfully argued Francis v.
 Franklin, a death penalty case, in the U.S. Supreme Court and played a leading role in securing Johnny Gates’ removal from death row after 26 years.
 Mr. Tabak has chaired the Committee on Civil Rights of the Association of the Bar of the City of New York and is co-chair of the Death Penalty Committee of the American Bar Association’s Section of Individual Rights and Responsibilities.
 He has been a leader in the ABA’s efforts to recruit and train lawyers for indigent death row inmates.
 He spearheaded the successful effort to get the ABA to call for a moratorium on executions until various due process concerns are resolved.
-He is the Chair of the ABA Section of Individual Rights and Responsibilities’ Task Force & Mental Disability and the Death Penalty, whose proposals have been adopted as policies by the American Psychological Association and the American Psychiatric Association.
+He is the chair of the ABA Section of Individual Rights and Responsibilities’ Task Force on Mental Disability and the Death Penalty, whose proposals have been adopted as policies by the American Psychological Association and the American Psychiatric Association.
 He has spoken on capital punishment at conferences sponsored by the U.S. Court of Appeals for the Ninth Circuit, the Arizona state court system, the Federal Bar Council and numerous other organizations.

 Mr. Tabak also coordinates the pro bono practice at Skadden, Arps.
 Under his supervision, each year hundreds of attorneys at the firm handle pro bono cases suitable to their practices and interests.
 He established a special pro bono program in which most of the firm’s summer associates actively participate, and frequently involves the firm’s legal assistants on pro bono matters.
 Mr. Tabak is also a member of the advisory committee for the Skadden Fellowship Program.
 He has spoken on a range of topics including pro bono matters, fellowship programs, capital punishment, habeas corpus and civil rights at numerous law schools, bar associations and civic groups on television and radio.